Uniswap/docs/docs/sdk/web3-react/guides/02-connectors.md

 - [`@web3-react/network`](https://www.npmjs.com/package/@web3-react/network)
 - [`@web3-react/gnosis-safe`](https://www.npmjs.com/package/@web3-react/gnosis-safe)

-The core code of this guide can be found in ...
+The core code of this guide can be found in the top level of our examples repository, under each connectors' name.
+For example, the code for the Coinbase Wallet connector can be found in the the [coinbase file](https://github.com/Uniswap/examples/blob/feat/web3-react/web3-react/src/libs/coinbase.ts).

 ## Building a Coinbase Wallet connector